Francis-Bui/Francis-Bui/README.md

 <hr>

 ```
-francis-bui@github
+🌐 Incoming ML Engineer @ Gridspace
 -------------------------
-💻 I am an aspiring Full Stack Developer and Machine Learning Engineer
+💻 I'm an aspiring Full Stack Developer and Machine Learning Engineer
-📚 I'm earning a degree in Mechatronics Engineering at the University of Waterloo
+📚 I'm studying Mechatronics Engineering at the University of Waterloo
 📝 I have a deep passion for Robotics and Artificial Intelligence
 🔭 Working on cool Robots with Deep Learning & Machine Learning
 🌱 Learning about Machine Learning Optimization